jacobmarshall-etc/hipbox/README.md

 - **open** [Boolean]

   Whether the chat box is open by default.
-Default is set to false.
+Default is set to `false`.

 - **beforeOpen** [Function]